rkirov/blog/content/posts/incremental_computation_3.md

   Instead of embedded DSL fashion like cycle.js, which makes the incremental objects reified and visible to the user, in svelte they are generated allowing one to write in what seems like a incremental version of JavaScript.
-That said Svelte does not support conditional incremental computation.
+That said Svelte does not support dynamic incremental computation.
 This can be seen by the usual test of `$: a ? b : c` which will be updated on both `b` and `c` in Svelte.

-As this very quick survey shows in the modern JS framework space show, there is general attempt to find the most ergonomic and practical way to expose some sort of incremental computation on top of an imperative language - JavaScript.
+As this very quick survey shows in the modern JS framework space, there is general attempt to find the most ergonomic and practical way to expose some sort of incremental computation on top of an imperative language - JavaScript.
 And to be absolutely clear this is not a comparison of better vs worst of JS framework.
-The more incremental solutions can turn out to be unergonomic or too high of an overhead.
-It is an attempt to put them on equal grounding against a common model of ideal (and likely impractical) incrementity, so that we can understand the tradeoffs and the landscape better.
+The more incremental solutions can turn out to be unergonomic or add too high of an overhead (similar to parallel computation).
+This was merely an attempt to put them on equal grounding against a common model of ideal (and likely impractical) incrementity, so that we can understand the tradeoffs and the landscape better.

-If one moves further form native JS, an into transpiled-to-JS land, supporting full incremental computation becomes much more manageable as [this blog by Yaron Minsky]([https://blog.janestreet.com/self-adjusting-dom-and-diffable-data/) and
+If one moves further from native JS, an into transpiled-to-JS land, supporting full incremental computation becomes much more manageable as [this blog by Yaron Minsky]([https://blog.janestreet.com/self-adjusting-dom-and-diffable-data/) and